GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Disclose Source" means that when the project is distributed the source code must be made available.

-In the event that the entire source code is not distributed alongside the form distributed the end user must be made aware, in some easily visible and navigable way, that they are entitled access to it as well as where they can freely, easily, and readily receive it.
+In the event that the entire source code is not distributed alongside the form distributed to the end user they must be made aware, in some easily visible and navigable way, that they are entitled access to it, as well as where they can freely, easily, and readily receive it.

 This "easily visible and navigable way" can be any method that meshes well with your use case.
 It should be in such a way that the customer, consumer, end user, or entity using your product or service is made readily aware that the source code is available if they desire it.
 Some, but not all, examples of this are as follows: Part of a splash screen, prominent in the documentation or manual, a easily navigable page on a website, and a notice message confirmed by the user.
+How this source code is made available is up to your discretion.
+The preferred method would be to have it available to download from a public source.

 <h3 id="License_and_Copyright_Notice">License and Copyright Notice</h3>